enkidevs/curriculum/coding-intro/core/functions/robot-assemble-the-sandwich.md

 Whew!
 That's a lot of code!

 Computers are 100% literal[2] like that.
-We have to spell out everything **exactly** for them, otherwise they won't understand what we're asking of them.
+We have to spell out everything **exactly** for them.
+Otherwise, they won't understand what we're asking of them.

 For example, in the code above, take a look at the last two lines of the function body: